Why are we pledging allegiance to the government?

 One of my questions is about the Pledge of Allegiance.
 It says, “The original Pledge was written in 1892 by Francis Bellamy, who was _____.”
 Choices are (a) a godly man and patriot who wanted to reinforce

 The main problem with Bellamy’s pledge is that American citizens should not be pledging allegiance to the government for any reason.
 This is completely backwards.
-Our public servants should be assuring us of their faithfulness by adhering to the law and limits specified by the Constitution.
+Our public servants should be assuring us of their faithfulness by adhering to the rule of law and limits specified by the Constitution.
 It may seem natural to swear loyalty to God and country but not to a metastasizing central government that we often fear and constantly complain about.
 Nevertheless, we mouth the oath like robots and teach it as a mantra for our children.
 This should cease.

 I pledge Allegiance to the People of the United States of America